 - USB connectivity

 - It might not be the best for professional work

 The Pyle Pro Tabletop Pad comes with seven touch-sensitive drum pads.
 It has a similar feature to the PDC06.
 But it is not as advanced.

-It has two pedals, one as a hi-hat and the other as bass drum pedal.
+It has two pedals, one as a hi-hat and the other as a bass drum pedal.

 The devices come pre-loaded with 250 sounds, and 25 presets.
-You can use these options to create any type of music you wish.
+You can use these options to create or play any type of sound you wish.

 The two stereo built-in speakers make it a compact tool for drummers.
 And if you don’t want these, use the ¼ jack output for headphones and amplifier.

 The device has a USB/MIDI output for those who wish for PC connections.
-It runs on batteries or PC adapter.
+Its MIDI runs on batteries or PC adapter.

 On the control panel, you get a beautiful LCD display.